gorgexec/MvvmCore/README.md

 ### Setting up Dagger2

-In order MvvmCore to be properly used with your app, some settings with app components must be fulfilled.
+In order MvvmCore to be properly used with your app, some settings must be fulfilled.

 1. Your app should contain class extended from `AppCoreConfig` class.